st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 5. Makefile is missing within pptpd/plugins-folder (/release/src/router/pptpd/plugins) of auswrt-merlin (John fork) repo:
     Download pptpd-1.3.4 (https://sourceforge.net/projects/poptop/files/pptpd/pptpd-1.3.4/pptpd-1.3.4.tar.gz) and extract it to a third subfolder of your local repo folder.

-6. only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to your local repo folder (step 2).
+6. only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to your local repo folder (see step 2).

 7. only MIPS-builds: Following line has to be inserted in release/src-rt/linux/linux-2.6/scripts/squashfs/mksquashfs.c (because of newer glib in Artix than in Debian9):